adamluzsi/testcase/README.md

 - low maintainability cost on the framework side
   * stable API
   * no breaking change
-- test edge cases can be executed alone as well
+- specific edge cases can be executed alone easily
-  * Should be used together with [dlv](https://github.com/go-delve/delve)
+  * can be used easily with [dlv](https://github.com/go-delve/delve)
+  * can be used with `go test` command out of the box
+    * includes `-run` option to specify test case(s)
-- can visualize code complexity by the spec coverage size
+- can visualize code complexity by the testing specification
+- don't build and use testing package level globals

 ### The Starting Point